ducmint864/defrost-launcher-vercel/README.md

 ## Introduction 📕

-**Defrost Launchpad** is a cutting-edge decentralized platform designed to empower the crypto community by enabling users to fund promising crypto projects seamlessly.
+**Defrost Launcher** is a cutting-edge decentralized platform designed to empower the crypto community by enabling users to fund promising crypto projects seamlessly.
 Leveraging the robust capabilities of Bifrost, Defrost Launchpad offers unparalleled cross-chain interoperability, ensuring a smooth and secure funding experience across multiple blockchain networks.

 Whether you're an investor looking to support innovative projects or a developer seeking funding for your crypto venture, Defrost Launchpad provides the tools and incentives to foster growth and success in the decentralized ecosystem.